-Activity/Task (What will be done) Staff Responsible (Who will be Timeline (When it will be done) Steps (How it will be done) Accountability/Evaluations (How success will be doing it) measured)
+Activity/Task Staff Timeline Steps Accountability/Evaluatio (What will be Responsible (When it will (How it will ns done) (Who will be be done) be done) (How success will be doing it) measured)

 3. Educate teachers, student services personnel, principals, and other staff on the value and utility of contributions of parents, and in how to reach out to and communicate and work with parents as equal partners.
 Actions should include how to implement and coordinate parent programs and build ties between parents and schools: